MrPlusGH/NPlusMiner/README.md

    Miners Monitoring

-      Keep tabs on all your mining rigs from one place ** Thanks to @NemosMiner giving is aggreement to share the NemosMiner monitoring servers. ** You can now optionally monitor all your workers remotely, both in the GUI and via https://nemosminer.com
+      Keep tabs on all your mining rigs from one place **Thanks to @NemosMiner for giving is aggreement to share the NemosMiner monitoring servers.**
+      You can now optionally monitor all your workers remotely, both in the GUI and via https://nemosminer.com
       Monitoring setup instructions https://nemosminer.com/setup.php